 - Immune disorders

 More research is undoubtedly needed, as clinical studies are still sparse.
-Most research to date has been conducted in laboratories or on animals such as mice.
+Most research to date was conducted in laboratories or on animals such as mice.
 This fact means that it is still unclear exactly how this terpene affects the human body.

 However, it seems likely that as we learn more about beta-caryophyllene, scientists will confirm its usefulness.
 Furthermore, those in the know believe the terpene is safe and non-toxic.
 The risk of it causing harm is low.